oh-hey-world/ohheyworld-platform/CONTRIBUTING.md

 ## Before You Start

-Anyone wishing to contribute to the **[Discourse/Discourse](https://github.com/discourse/discourse)** project **MUST read & sign the [Electronic Oh Hey World Contribution License Agreement](http://www.discourse.org/cla)**.
+Anyone wishing to contribute to the **[Oh Hey World](https://github.com/oh-hey-world/ohheyworld-platform/)** project **MUST read & sign the [Electronic Oh Hey World Contribution License Agreement](http://www.ohheyworld.com/cla)**.
 We will not accept any pull requests from users who have not signed the CLA first.

 ## Reporting Bugs